Clippy95/RDR.MouseFix/README.md

 Installation: Drag and Drop to game's directory, ensuring you have some type of an ASI loader.

 The mod IS NOT reliant on any ScriptHook/RedHook.
-If using RedHook
+If using RedHook set
-AllowASIPluginsLoading=true
+`AllowASIPluginsLoading=true`
-within RedHook.ini if you're using RedHook and it should function fine.
+within RedHook.ini it should function fine.

 - Clamping of X-axis's mouse while in cover is automatically patched out.
 ### INI config: